rasmus-kirk/halo/documents/thesis/04-ivc/02-chain-of-signatures.md

 ## Chain of Signatures

-Blockchains with consensuses based on HotStuff[@hotstuff], such as Concordium and Partisia, have elected committees sign blocks.
+BFT-style blockchains with committees[^hotstuff], such as Concordium and Partisia, have elected committees sign blocks.
 The highest block signed by the current committee is deemed the latest block.
 During catch-up, when a node has to sync with the blockchain, it has to download all previous blocks from the first block, the genesis block.
 This is also the case for light nodes that require less resources, with slightly inferior security guarantees.
-We want to enable near-instant catchup for light clients in blockchains based on HotStuff with only minimal security slackening compared to traditional light client catchup.
+We want to enable near-instant catchup for light clients in blockchains based on BFT-style blockchains with committees with only minimal security slackening compared to traditional light client catchup.

-We specify a recursive SNARK construction and instantiate it over a chain of signatures, which would allow safe catchup for light clients on blockchains based on the HotStuff consensus.
+We specify a recursive SNARK construction and instantiate it over a chain of signatures, which would allow safe catchup for light clients on the forementioned blockchains.
 Taking Concordium as the main example; they elect a committee once a day and that committee is responsible for signing valid blocks.
 Concordium is a proof of stake blockchain so the committee is elected according to the size of thier staked tokens.
 They could create a parallel _IVC blockchain_, one where each block contains:
-$$B_i = \{ \s^{(pk)}_i, j_i = i, pk_i, ptr_i \in \Bb^{32}, \s^{(ptr)}_i \}$$
+$$B_i = \{ \s^{(pk)}_i, j_i = i, pk_i, ptr_i \in \Bb^{256}, \s^{(ptr)}_i \}$$

 - $\s^{(pk)}_i$: A signature on the public key of the current committee ($pk_i$), signed by the previous committee identified by the public key